Charlie Kerins: Trial

-At a trial before the Special Criminal Court in Collins Barracks, Dublin, Kerins was formally charged on 2 October 1944 for the "shooting at Rathfarnham of Detective Dinny O’Brien".
+At a trial before the Special Criminal Court in Collins Barracks, Dublin, Kerins was formally charged on 2 October 1944 for the "shooting at Rathfarnham of Detective Dinny O'Brien".
+Kerins refused to recognise the authority of the court and in doing so lost the right to challenge evidence and to present any defence.
 According to Coogan, "At the end of his trial, the president of the Military Court delayed sentence until later in the day to allow Kerins, if he wished, to make an application whereby he might have avoided the capital sentence.
-When the court resumed, Kerins said: 'You could have adjourned it for six years as far as I am concerned, as my attitude towards this Court will always be the same.'
-He thus deprived himself of the right to give evidence, to face cross examination, or to call witnesses."
+When the court resumed, Kerins said: 'You could have adjourned it for six years as far as I am concerned, as my attitude towards this Court will always be the same."

 Execution

 Despite legal moves initiated by Seán MacBride, public protests, and parliamentary intervention by TDs from Clann na Talmhan, Labour, and Independent Oliver J. Flanagan in Leinster House, the Fianna Fáil government of Éamon de Valera refused to issue a reprieve.
 On 1 December 1944 in Mountjoy Prison, Kerins was hanged by British chief executioner Albert Pierrepoint, who was employed by the Irish Government for such occasions.
 The Governor of Mountjoy paid Kerins the following grim tribute: "He was the bravest man I ever saw die by hanging...I admired Charlie Kerins for his courage and his idealism and never more than during the moments before his death when he stood at attention on the scaffold and submitted himself to the hands of his executioners."

 Kerins was the last IRA member to be executed in Éire.
 He was buried in the prison yard.
 In September 1948, his remains were exhumed and released to his family.
 As he made his final journey home large crowds gathered in towns and villages all along the road from Dublin.
 Charlie Kerins, the boy from Tralee and Chief of Staff of the Irish Republican Army was finally laid to rest in his native Tralee.
 He is buried in the Republican Plot at Rath Cemetery, Tralee, County Kerry.

+The rebel song 'The Boy from Tralee' by Brian O'Higgins is about Kerins and his execution.